morungos/morungos-sveltekit/src/lib/content/posts/2023-05-19-a-very-capitalist-risk.md

 title: 'Artificial Intelligence: A Very Capitalist Risk'
 author: Stuart
 card: 'ultraviolet.jpg'
+card_alt: "A scene from Ultraviolet, the British TV series, showing a vampire looking in a mirrored window, and seeing everything but himself"
 summary: >-
   What if artificial intelligence meant that a technological elite could dispose of humanity
-excerpt: |-

-image: '/img/posts/ultraviolet.jpg'
-image_description: "A scene from Ultraviolet, the British TV series, showing a vampire looking in a mirrored window, and seeing everything but himself"
 ---

 One of my favourite takes on the traditional 'vampire' concept was Joe Aherne's British TV